 In August 1919 it became a billiard hall and the sliding roof was replaced by glass skylights.
 This use continued until the early-1960’s when it was converted into the independent Dara Bingo Club.
 By the early-1990’s the building had changed back to being a snooker and billiard club, named the Camden Snooker Club.

-The snooker club was closed in February 2011, and the building is due for demolition.
+The snooker club was closed in February 2011, and the building was demolished in 2012.

 Just login to your account and subscribe to this theater